Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Discussion

 \subsection{Other signatures of CSM interaction}

 While early signatures of CSM interaction are generally absent in the VLASS SNe, late-time line-emission signatures have been seen for some events, supporting the CSM scenario.
-For events such as SN 2014C \citep{Margutti17} and SN 2004dk \citep{pooley2019}, H$\alpha$ lines likely due to interaction have been identified at late times.
-Other examples include the radio transient VT J121001+495647 \citep{Dong21}, which was also posited to originate from collision of SN ejecta with dense, asymmetric CSM ejected via binary interactions.
+For events such as SN 2014C \citep{Margutti17} and SN 2004dk \citep{pooley2019}, H$\alpha$ lines likely due to ejecta-CSM interaction have been identified at late times.
+Other examples include the radio transient VT J121001+495647 \citep{Dong21}, which was also posited to originate from collision of SN ejecta with dense, asymmetric CSM ejected via binary mass loss during the inspiral leading to merger.

 Our stripped star models are nearly free of hydrogen, so reproducing H$\alpha$ emission is not straightforward.
 Even in our H-poor models that contain $\sim 0.01\,M_{\odot}$ of hydrogen, the H-rich material is stripped early in the binary evolution so that it lies at $\gtrsim 10^{18}$ cm at core-collapse.
 For interaction with this H-rich material to occur by $10$--$20$ yr would require sustained shock velocities of $\sim 0.1c$, at least a few times faster than the typical shock velocity at $\gtrsim 1$ yr in our models.
-For more representative shock velocities, the SN ejecta would instead be interacting with He-rich CSM (with a mass fraction of $Y_{\rm He} \gtrsim 0.8$) on timescales of years to decades after the SN, so our models would predict spectra during that period to be devoid of H signatures while possessing He features.
-SNe with evidence of H$\alpha$ during that time period require an explanation that can eject H-rich material closer to core collapse.
+For more representative shock velocities, the SN ejecta would instead be interacting with He-rich CSM (with a mass fraction of $Y_{\rm He} \gtrsim 0.8$) on year to decade timescales after the SN, so our models would predict spectra during that period to be devoid of H signatures while possessing He features.
+SNe with evidence of H$\alpha$ during that period require an explanation that can eject H-rich material closer to core collapse.